UCF-ELLE/ELLE-Website-API/resources/conversationElle/docs/api-notes.md

 - Nothing else to say...

 ## > Creating Responses
+- I have streamlined the api response generation to make it prettier and handy.
-- API responses uses the `create_response()` method found in `database.py` to streamline reponses instead of manually making the JSON format every time
+- API responses uses the `create_response()` method found in `database.py` ***(tentative to move elsewhere)*** to streamline reponses instead of manually making the JSON format every time

 Parameters of the `create_response()` method
   ```python